• About Texas Travel Talk

 Hotels In The Fort Worth Stockyards

 If you’re looking to stay for the night in the stockyards, the Stockyards Hotel is next door to the H3 Ranch Restaurant, or you can stay at the hotel in Mule Alley called Hotel Drover.
-Either way, a fun time is what you can expect.
+Either way, you can expect a fun time.

 Extra Tip: If you still want to see more of Fort Worth, head for downtown and hang out in Fort Worth Sundance Square.
 There’s plenty of shopping there as well.